 Training in Hampshire and Wiltshire August to December 1915

 Along with the rest of the 38th (Welsh) Division, the 130th (St John) Field Ambulance moved from North Wales to the Winchester area in Hampshire in mid August 1915.
-The overnight train journey from Prestatyn lasted 9 hours and the men were marched from Winchester station to Avington Park Camp where the Unit was placed under canvas co-located with the 129th Field Ambulance.
-Having to sleep in tents must have come as rather a shock for the men as up to this time, they had been billeted in houses and slept in normal beds where now they slept on wooden boards in circular ‘bell’ tents, 10 men to a tent ( the Sergeants being privileged with only 8 to a tent).
+The overnight train journey from Prestatyn lasted 9 hours and the men were marched from Winchester station to Avington Park Camp where the Unit was placed under canvas, co-located with the 129th Field Ambulance.
+Having to sleep in tents must have come as rather a shock for the men, as up to this time they had been billeted in houses and slept in normal beds, whereas now they slept on wooden boards in circular ‘bell’ tents, 10 men to a tent ( the Sergeants being privileged with only 8 to a tent).
 By the time they left Wales for Winchester the Unit strength was 257 cap badged R.A.M.C.
 (7 officers and 250 NCOs and other ranks) with 11 cap badged A/S.C.
 (1 sergeant and 10 other ranks).

-The image above is my courtesy of Winchester City Council Arts and Museums Service
+The image above is by courtesy of Winchester City Council Arts and Museums Service

 On Friday 3rd September, Col Davies took the Unit on a 20 mile route march starting at 8.00am and not returning until 2.00pm.
 48128 Sgt Francis B Sumption remarked in his diary ‘the colonel (as usual) lost his way’!
 The same thing happened on Friday the 17th September with Col Davies getting the Unit back near the starting point at 9.00am after marching only a few miles and so they had to set off again taking a different route.